between books and cigarettes || JJK

 Jungkook falls to his knees.

 He slides down your body until he is kneeling on the cold floor at your feet.
-He wraps his long, strong arms tightly around your waist, burying his face completely into the soft fabric of your sweater at your stomach.
-He clings to you as if he were a shipwrecked sailor holding onto the last piece of timber in a storm.
+He wraps his arms tightly around your waist, burying his face completely into the soft fabric at your stomach.
+He clings to you with no intention of letting go.
 His entire frame shudders with violent, heavy sobs.

 "Please," he begs, his voice cracking, entirely muffled against your stomach, sounding small, raw, and utterly desperate.
 "Please, Y/N... never cut me off like that again.
 Don't ever hide from me.
 If you’re drowning, let me drown with you.
 If you need to smoke, let me hold the lighter for you.
-Just don't shut the door on me.
+Just don't shut me out.
 I can't survive a world where I can't see you."

-He holds your waist tighter, his face burying deeper into your skin.
+He holds your waist tighter, his face burying deeper into you.
 "All you have to do is talk to me when times get tough.
 I don't want perfection.
 I don't want a trophy girlfriend.
 I just want my Y/N. I just want you."

-You stand there, frozen against the wall, looking down at the back of his dark, damp hair, his broad shoulders shaking with his love for you.
-The toxic, jagged mirror Serena had built shatters into a million harmless pieces, dissolved by the raw, unyielding reality of his obsession.
+You stand there, frozen against the wall, looking down at the top of his dark, damp hair, his shoulders shaking with his love for you.
+The toxic mirror Serena had built shatters into a million harmless pieces, dissolved by the raw reality of his love.
 You slowly slide down the wall so you're directly in front of him.
 You bring your hands up to cup his face.
 You wipe a few of the tears from his cheeks and lean into him.
 He immediately accepts you, wrapping his own arms around you, one holding your head to him, the other around your lower back.
 He holds you tight.
 Like he's scared to let go.

 "We do this together."
 He mumbles into your hair.
 "Okay?"
 He whispers.